 When moving to a new home, broken or damaged items are one of the biggest concerns.
 While most items in your home will easily survive the move, some items are more fragile than others.
 These fragile items will require extra care to ensure they make it to their destination safely.
 Start packing well in advance to avoid a rushed job, and invest in the correct packing supplies.
 Mark your fragile items clearly, and in large font so you and your moving company knows to treat them with care.
-The following are the most fragile items during a move.
+The following are the most fragile, at-risk items during a move.

 The Most At-Risk Items During a Move

 You may not think of plants as “fragile”, but they’re living things and can easily become damaged from the move.
 To ensure your houseplants survive the move, you’ll need to pack them properly.
 This includes repotting them into plastic pots.
 After that is done, wrap the bottom of the plant with a plastic bag to avoid soil spilling everywhere.
 Line the bottom of the moving box with bubble wrap or packing paper.
 Then, place the plants in a box and stuff any empty space with crumpled packing paper.
 Poke holes into the box to allow for airflow.
 Write LIVE PLANT and FRAGILE in large letters on the outside of the box.